Helpdesk & Ticketing · Hobart

 Exactly what you get

 A helpdesk built for Hobart's calm-then-surge support: tickets linked to bookings and live transport status, automatic grouping of guests hit by a cancelled sailing, urgency triage that surfaces who's genuinely critical for tonight, and inline rebooking so agents resolve rather than research.
-It integrates with your custom CRM for full guest context and your booking and scheduling software for options, and feeds a business intelligence dashboard for support load against disruption.
+It integrates with your custom CRM for full guest context and your booking and scheduling software for options, and feeds a business intelligence (BI) dashboard for support load against disruption.
 Your team handles a 200-ticket hour as one coordinated event, in your genuine tone.

 How to choose a developer in Hobart